bobbyZhong10/bobbyzhong10.github.io/_pages/about.md

 # Home

 <section class="home-intro-card" markdown="1">
 I am a student in the ninth cohort of the [Master of Behavioral and Decision Sciences](https://www.lps.upenn.edu/degree-programs/mbds) at the University of Pennsylvania.
 I received my BSc (Hons) in Information Management and Information Systems from [Xi'an Jiaotong-Liverpool University (XJTLU)](https://www.xjtlu.edu.cn/en) and the University of Liverpool in 2025, advised by [Prof. Xuezhong (Tony) He](https://scholar.xjtlu.edu.cn/en/persons/XuezhongHe/).
-My research has been presented at premier conferences, including PACIS, INFORMS and AOM.
+My research has been presented at premier conferences, including PACIS, AMCIS, INFORMS and AOM.

 My academic training spans interdisciplinary research in information systems, finance, and computer science.
 I currently collaborate with [Dr. Jiding Zhang](https://jidingz.github.io/) at Arizona State University and [Dr. Simin Li](https://siminli.wp.tulane.edu/) at Tulane University on projects that examine AI generated review summaries and their implications for information provision on digital platforms.
 In parallel, I work with [Dr. Bingjie Deng](https://scholar.xjtlu.edu.cn/en/persons/BingjieDeng/) at XJTLU, continuing a collaboration that began during my undergraduate studies and applies experimental methods to study human computer interaction and user behavior in online environments.
 Earlier in my training, I conducted research on large language models for market information analysis and prediction in the Department of Finance at XJTLU under the supervision of [Dr. Jia Zhai](https://scholar.xjtlu.edu.cn/en/persons/JiaZhai) and [Dr. Shimeng Shi](https://scholar.xjtlu.edu.cn/en/persons/ShimengShi/).
 In addition, under the supervision of [Prof. Dapeng Tao](https://www.ise.ynu.edu.cn/faculty/68/) at Yunnan University, I contributed to the development of core components of large language model training pipelines, which strengthened my foundation in artificial intelligence development and applied machine learning.
 Complementing this technical training, I completed the Research Seminar in Information Systems at the Wharton School, with a focus on the economics of information systems.